kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 The console can be a bit funny at times, so it's generally nicer to SSH in.
 We'll just use password-based SSH login since it's only the installer.

-1. Create a password (Note: This is only setting a temporary password for the INSTALLER disk, not the OS you are about to install):
+1. Create a password (Note: This is only setting a temporary password for the **installer**, not the OS you are about to install):

 ```text
 [nixos@nixos:~]$ passwd